k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 For example, the console access can be set to be using LDAP and if it failed to try using Fabric credentials.
 This fallback mechanism shall be used carefully and on very specific cases.
 For more information see [here](/articles/26_fabric_security/13_user_IAM_configiration.md#sequence-authenticators).

-Note that web access can be set to be either SAML or other authenticators and cannot be combined.
+Note that web access can be set to be either SAML based or other authenticators and cannot be combined.
+For more information refer to the [configuration instructions](/articles/26_fabric_security/13_user_IAM_configiration.md).

 #### Authentication method by Channel